Taveszfito/PX5Launcher/README.md

 Features include app launching, widget support, notifications, quick settings controls, and built-in media features such as a music panel, image viewer, and media playback.

-The project is still in early development, and many features are experimental, incomplete, or may not work as expected.
+The project is still in early development.
+Many features are experimental, incomplete, or may not work as expected.